Posted On Aug 19, 2020

-Hands are made marvellously and as Sir Isaac newton puts it “The thumb alone would convince me of God’s existence”.It has gripping grasping and twisting ability.
-The skin of the palms is hairless, has patterns which help in identification(dermatoglyphics), is tough and durable but exquisitely sensitive.
+Hands are made marvelously and as Sir Isaac newton puts it “The thumb alone would convince me of God’s existence”.It has gripping grasping and twisting ability.
+The skin of the palms is hairless, has patterns that help in identification(dermatoglyphics), is tough and durable but exquisitely sensitive.
 These unique gifts have to be cared for to prevent damage.

 Once a specific allergy has been identified, contact with the causative material must be strictly avoided long term to clear up dermatitis and to prevent its recurrence.

 Initially termed as house wife’s eczema or dishpan hands it is the most common occupational disease contributing to about 70-80% of all occupational disorders.
 It develops when the healthy epidermal barrier is disrupted and secondary inflammation develops.
 Most cases are caused by cumulative exposure to one or more irritants including organic and inorganic acids, alkalis and bases, common solvents, alcohols, detergents, cleaners and disinfectants.
 There may be stinging, burning, pain and itching or clinical signs of erythema, scaling fissures, vesicles and necrosis.
 Friction and repetitive injury also damage the skin.
 A few minutes indiscretion can cause a flare-up lasting for a month.
 Acute ICD develops in response to a single exposure to an irritant which is not individual specific.
 The clinical presentation is erythema, edema, blisters or necrosis accompanied by a stinging, burning, or painful sensation.
 Lesions are demarcated and usually limited to the area of the hand that came in contact with the irritant.